justinjaywang/journal/source/_posts/2015-10-31--in-between.md

 date: 2015-10-31 13:43:24
 ---

-The post-retreat weeks were hectic, mostly because I hadn't yet found a place to stay.
+**The post-retreat weeks** were hectic, mostly because I hadn't yet found a place to stay.
 But I'm lucky to have friends and family in the city, and a couple of them offered to put me up while I secured a place.

----
-**I got back** to the city on Friday and moved into my friends' place in Stuy Town for the weekend.
+I got back to the city on Friday and moved into my friends' place in Stuy Town for the weekend.
 I went out for drinks later that night with my hosts (one of them was celebrating her birthday) and then met up with Chris to see a stand-up comedy show in the Central Village.

 I barely slept that night, unfortunately.
 Carolina was sick and vomiting.
 It got so bad that I had to take her to the hospital early in the morning (turns out she had a stomach flu).
 When we got back in the late morning, she needed to rest, so Amy and I ran errands and took care of things for her, including washing her sheets which had puke on them.
 I also stopped by an apartment in the neighborhood to see about a potential sublet.
 In the evening, I took it easy and finally got some rest.